jeff-nasseri/Avesta/doc/QuickStartOnWebApi/QuckStartOnWebAPI.md

 * Tips : We will discuss more about crud api(s) in Avesta framework !

 Now just try to run application and navigate to swagger (if you use swagger !), then you can see list of crud api(s) for your entity, Enjoy!

+## Here you can found more detail of current example.